If your home has a cellar, you may want to take advantage of the added space and turn it into a usable room.

-The way these systems work is by applying a waterproof coating directly to the inside of the porous cellar walls to prevent moisture from seeping in.
-They do not remove the water, they simply create a barrier.
+These systems add a waterproof coating directly to the inside of the porous cellar walls to prevent moisture from seeping in.
+They do not remove the water — they simply create a barrier.

-For a tanking system to work well, the walls that the tanking product – these range from cementitious coatings, bituminous coatings, membranes, paints and sealants – is being applied to must provide a good ‘key’ (i.e. a scratch coat).
-Tanking systems also require the brickwork of the house to be stable due to the fact that tanked walls need to resist water pressure that will build up.
+For a tanking system to work well, the walls that the tanking product is being applied to must provide a good ‘key’ (i.e. a scratch coat).
+Tanking systems also require the brickwork of the house to be stable, as tanked walls need to resist water pressure that will build up.

 Waterproof coatings can be applied using a trowel or are sometimes sprayed on, with the aim of forming a bond with the masonry substrate, to create a completely waterproof barrier.
 Plaster can then be applied on top of these coatings.

-Attention must also be applied to weak points in the structure – typically the wall/floor junction – where water is most likely to enter.
+Attention must also be applied to weak points in the structure where water is most likely to enter.
+This is typically the wall/floor junction.

 Cavity Drain Membrane Systems

-Membrane systems are used on most cellar conversions, particularly in areas with high water tables and on older properties, as they do not rely on sound substrates for their effectiveness.
+Membrane systems are used on most basement conversions, particularly in areas with high water tables and on older properties, as they do not rely on sound substrates for their effectiveness.

-Although it is occasionally possible to drain the water that collects behind cavity membrane walls away using natural drainage – where the water flows out to an open, non-earth-retaining elevation – it is usually necessary to have a sump pump system to take water out — in fact, many basement conversion companies will not guarantee a project unless one has been installed.
+However, it is usually necessary to have a sump pump system to take water out.
+In fact, many basement conversion companies will not guarantee a project unless one has been installed.

 Sump pumps are usually run off the main electricity supply and should have battery backup.